sryu1/jsbgym/README.md

 ### Aircraft

-The environment can be configured to use one of three aircraft:
+The environment can be configured to use one of Six aircraft:

 * **Cessna172P** Light Aircraft
 * **PA28** Light Aircraft